June 24

 - 1964 - University of Wisconsin star slugger Rick Reichardt signs with the Angels.
 He receives the biggest bonus to that point, an estimated $200,000.
 The signing is one reason that the amateur draft is put into place to try to level the playing field and hold the line on bonuses.

-- 1967 - Mickey Mantle breaks a 3 - 3 tie in the 9th with a home run off Detroit's Fred Gladding to give 9th place New York a 4 - 3 win.
+- 1967 - Mickey Mantle breaks a 3 - 3 tie in the 9th with a home run off Detroit's Fred Gladding to give ninth-place New York a 4 - 3 win.

-- 1968 - Detroit RF Jim Northrup becomes the 6th American League player to hit two grand slams in one game, connecting in the 5th inning off Eddie Fisher and in the 6th off Billy Rohr, as the Tigers bomb Cleveland 14 - 3.
+- 1968 - Detroit RF Jim Northrup becomes the sixth American League player to hit two grand slams in one game, connecting in the 5th inning off Eddie Fisher and in the 6th off Billy Rohr, as the Tigers bomb Cleveland, 14 - 3.
 Denny McLain is the victor.
 First baseman Willie Smith pitches the last three innings, walking just one and allowing one hit and no runs.
-Detroit's Don Wert is taken to the hospital following a 6th inning beaning which shatters his batting helmet.
+Detroit's Don Wert is taken to the hospital following a 6th-inning beaning which shatters his batting helmet.
 He will miss just a few games.

 - 1969:

-- The White Sox sweep a pair from the Pilots, winning 6 - 4 and 7 - 6 with reliever Wilbur Wood winning both games, giving up a hit in three 2/3 innings in Game One and a hit in two innings of game 2.
-In game 2, Bill Melton hits three consecutive homers, in the 2nd, 4th and 6th innings, but it takes a homer by Ed Herrmann in the 9th to win it.
-Jim Bouton pitches in both games for Seattle without allowing a run in three 2/3 innings.
+- The White Sox sweep a pair from the Pilots, winning 6 - 4 and 7 - 6, with reliever Wilbur Wood winning both games, giving up a hit in 3 2/3 innings in the first game and a hit in two innings of the second.
+In the nitecap, Bill Melton hits three consecutive homers, in the 2nd, 4th and 6th innings, but it takes a homer by Ed Herrmann in the 9th to win it.
+Jim Bouton pitches in both games for Seattle without allowing a run in 3 2/3 innings.

 - 1970:

 - In a doubleheader with the Indians at Yankee Stadium, Bobby Murcer ties Lou Gehrig's record of four straight homers.
-The Yanks lose the opener 7 - 2, despite Murcer's 9th-inning home run off Sam McDowell.
-Murcer next connects off game 2's starter Mike Paul, hitting a solo shot in the 1st inning.
-A walk in the 4th, then a 2-run homer off Paul in the 5th, and a game-tying homer in the 8th, off Fred Lasher.
+The Yanks lose the opener, 7 - 2, despite Murcer's 9th-inning home run off Sam McDowell.
+Murcer next connects off the second game's starter, Mike Paul, hitting a solo shot in the 1st inning.
+A walk in the 4th, then a two-run homer off Paul in the 5th, and a game-tying homer in the 8th, off Fred Lasher.
 New York scores in the bottom of the 9th to salvage a 5 - 4 win.
 Cleveland 1B Tony Horton hears a boo and literally crawls back to the dugout after fanning on two of Yankee hurler Steve Hamilton's "folly floaters."
 Sensitive to fans' booing during the season, Horton will be hospitalized, and at 25, this is his last season.

-- 1972 - Culminating a long battle to reach pro baseball, Bernice Gera umpires the first game of a doubleheader between Auburn and Geneva (New York-Pennsylvania League).
+- 1972 - Culminating a long battle to reach pro baseball, Bernice Gera umpires the first game of a doubleheader between Auburn and Geneva (New York-Penn League).
 Several disputes take place and she ejects the Auburn manager, Nolan Campbell.
-Gera resigns before the 2nd game, leaving in tears, saying resentment from the other umps was a factor in her decision.
-She will later work in the Mets PR department.
+Gera resigns before the second game, leaving in tears, saying resentment from the other umps was a factor in her decision.
+She will later work in the Mets' public relations department.

 - 1974 - Steve Busby retires the first nine White Sox to set an American League record with 33 consecutive batsmen retired.
 The Royals lose, however, 3 - 1.

-- 1975 - In Atlanta, Joe Morgan lofts a 3-run homer off Phil Niekro to account for all the scoring as the Reds beat the Braves, 3 - 0.
+- 1975 - In Atlanta, Joe Morgan lofts a three-run homer off Phil Niekro to account for all the scoring as the Reds beat the Braves, 3 - 0.

 - 1976 - The Braves top the Expos, 2 - 1, but Rowland Office is collared after hitting safely in 29 straight games.
 Office hit .408 during the streak, which began on May 23rd.